Fiber couplers belong to the basic components of many fiber-optic setups. Note that the term fiber coupler is used with two different meanings:

 Figure 2 shows a numerical beam propagation simulation for a fiber coupler based of the first type as explained above.
 Here, the light distribution oscillates between the two fiber cores, and finally the larger part of the power remains in the original (upper) fiber.
 For light with other wavelengths, however, the coupling can be very different.
 Therefore, such couplers work only in a limited optical bandwidth.
 They can be used as dichroic couplers or beam combiners, for example for separating or combining two wavelength components (such as pump and signal light in a fiber amplifier).

 Fiber couplers are usually directional couplers, which means that essentially no optical power sent into some input port can go back into one of the input ports.
-There is often a specification of return loss, which indicates how much weaker the back-reflected light is, compared with the input.
+There is often a specification of return loss, which indicates how much weaker the back-reflected light is, compared with the input, and is usually quite large (many tens of decibels).

 Limitations for Fiber Combiners

-If all fibers involved are single-mode (i.e., support only a single mode per polarization direction for a given wavelength), there are certain physical restrictions on the performance of the coupler.
+In many cases, all fibers involved are single-mode, i.e., they support only a single mode per polarization direction for a given wavelength.
+There are then certain physical restrictions on the performance of the coupler.
 In particular, it is not possible to combine two or more inputs of the same optical frequency into a single-polarization output without significant excess losses, except if the optical phases of the input beams are precisely adjusted and stabilized.
 That means that the two inputs to be combined would have to be mutually coherent.

 Multimode fiber combiners allow the powers of two mutually incoherent beams to be combined without a power loss.
 However, this will cause some loss of brightness.